 - Gain valuable insight by measuring your company’s performance against empirical performance data and industry-specific benchmarks.

-- Use data to get your sales and finance departments to work
+- Use data to get your sales and finance departments to work together on goals.

 Those are just a few of the techniques I’ve learned about incentive strategies and employee motivation in my years in the compensation space.
 The rest, as they say, could fill a book.
 So at the urging of friends and colleagues, I spent this year writing Game the Plan: Every Sales Rep’s Dream, Every CFO’s Nightmare, to be published later this year.